iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Doesn't update as often as I would recommend.
 There is no way to refresh and update exposure notices.
 Not sure if it really works but I hope it does because I definitely would want to know if I've been exposed.<br> :date: __2021-02-04 17:33:51__

-> Edit: apparently you need a pin to report positive.
-Rating is only 3* This is a very well made app!
-I'm a person who values my privacy, and this app is made in a way which respects that.
-It doesn't record location.
-It give each phone an anonymous ID and uses Bluetooth to tell which others IDs you were near.
-If any of those IDs report they have COVID, any othrt ID they were nearby within the past 2 weeks gets an alert.
-It does not track location or the owner of the phone, only the anonymous IDs<br> :date: __2021-01-12 17:31:52__

 #### 2-star reviews